m4k1maki/m4k1maki/README.md

-# 👋 Hi, I'm Uong Thanh Trung( you can call me Maki)
+# 👋 Hi, I'm Uong Thanh Trung (you can call me Maki)

 ## 🧑‍💻 About Me
-I'm a Data Science dent with a strong academic foundation built through coursework, research projects, and self-learning.
+I'm a Data Science student with a strong academic foundation built through coursework, research projects, and self-learning.
 I’m passionate about **Machine Learning, Deep Learning, Computer Vision, and NLP**.
 Although I don’t yet have direct industry experience, I thrive on solving real-world data challenges, continuously learning, and improving my skills to become a valuable Data Scientist.